honeycombio/academy-instrumentation-nodejs/README.md

-# O11yDay Meminator
+# Honeycomb Academy Meminator

-This contains a sample application for use in the Observability Day workshops.
+This contains a sample application for use in Honeycomb Academy.

 See it in action: [o11yday.jessitron.honeydemo.io]()